PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 The Android APK will be generated as well like packaging local web apps.

+Install generated APks on Android devices

-Install the generated APK for the embedded mode on an Android IA device (users can install ABC-arm.apk on an Android ARM device as well):
+For the embedded mode, install ABC_x86.apk on an Android IA device (users can install ABC_arm.apk on an Android ARM device as well) like below:

-    host$ adb install -r ABC-x86.apk
+    host$ adb install -r ABC_x86.apk

 For the shared mode, make sure XWalkRuntimeLib.apk(architecture dependent) has been installed on the Android device firstly.
 And install the web app APK like below: